 What Is The Future Of Sustainable Fashion?

 The road towards a bright sustainable future for fashion seems very clear.
-As it makes its way into mainstream society, sustainable fashion is being welcomed by both consumers in terms of their purchasing decisions, and brands as part of their business models.
-66% of consumers are willing to pay more for a sustainably made product.
+The road towards a bright sustainable future for fashion seems very clear.
+As it has already started making its way into mainstream society, sustainable fashion or sustainable clothing is being welcomed by both consumers in terms of their effort to be more conscious towards the environment, and brands as part of their marketing strategies.
+More than 66% of consumers are willing to pay more for a sustainably made product today due to the rise of environmental hazards in the last few years.
 Technology has made possible the innovation of fibres from banana, bamboo, pineapples and much more (sounds crazy, right?).
 Even Indian brands and consumers are trying to keep up by being more receptive to the latest sustainable trends and innovations, and more importantly by incorporating them.

 How Can You Contribute To Sustainable Fashion?